KaiyaFox/main-site/hotel.md

 * **Milwaukee County Transit System**: The Milwaukee County Transit System (MCTS) operates bus route 80 to Downtown Milwaukee, with a stop at 6th and Wisconsin right outside the Hilton!
 [Click here for more information](https://www.ridemcts.com/routes-schedules/80).
 * **Rideshare**: Uber and Lyft both operate at the airport.
 Request a ride and you'll be picked up at the rideshare zone inside the parking garage across from baggage claim.
-* **GO Riteway**: GO Riteway operates a shuttle service from the airport to Downtown Milwaukee.
+* **Airport Shuttle**: GO Riteway operates a shuttle service from the airport to Downtown Milwaukee.
 [Click here for more information](https://goriteway.com/ride-services/airport-transportation/).

 ## From The Greater Milwaukee Area

 If you live in the Milwaukee area, are staying with a friend, or otherwise looking for other local transportation options, here are a few options to consider.

 * **Milwaukee County Transit System**: The Milwaukee County Transit System (MCTS) operates bus routes throughout the Milwaukee area.
 Wisconsin Avenue, where our Hilton is located, is a huge corridor for bus travel in the area.
 [Click here for more information](https://www.ridemcts.com/routes-schedules).
-  * **MCTS Connect 1 Free Bus Service**: MCTS operates a free bus service called Connect 1 that runs from the Watertown Plank Park and Ride direct to the Hilton at the stop on 5th and Wisconsin.
+  * **MCTS Connect 1 Rapid Transit Service**: MCTS operates a rapid transit bus service called Connect 1 that runs from the Watertown Plank Park and Ride in Wauwatosa direct to the Hilton at the stop on 5th and Wisconsin.
 From Watertown Plank to the Hilton is approximately a 30 minute ride.
 [Click here for more information](https://www.ridemcts.com/routes-schedules/connect1).
-* **Wisconsin Coach Lines**: Wisconsin Coach Lines operates bus service from a number of regional park and ride lots to Downtown Milwaukee.
+* **Wisconsin Coach Lines**: Wisconsin Coach Lines operates bus and van service from a number of regional park and ride lots to Downtown Milwaukee.
 Buses stop near the Hilton!
 [Click here for more information](https://www.coachusa.com/wisconsin-coach).

 ## From Chicago

-* **Amtrak**: Amtrak operates the Hiawatha train between Chicago and Milwaukee.
+* **Amtrak**: Amtrak operates the Hiawatha, Borealis, and Empire Builder trains between Chicago and Milwaukee.
 Trains stop at the Milwaukee Intermodal Station, about a third of a mile from the Hilton.
 [Click here for more information](https://www.amtrak.com/routes/hiawatha-train.html).
 * **Metra**: Metra operates the Union Pacific North line between the Chicago area and Kenosha, WI.
-You can then connect to the Amtrak or carpool to Milwaukee.
+You can then connect to Amtrak or carpool to Milwaukee.
 [Click here for more information](https://metrarail.com/maps-schedules/train-lines/UP-N).
 * **Wisconsin Coach Lines**: Wisconsin Coach Lines operates a bus service from O'Hare Airport to the Intermodal Station, about a third of a mile from the Hilton.
 [Click here for more information](https://www.coachusa.com/wisconsin-coach).

 ## Accessible Transportation